FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 In the dialog you can customize how the fields are filled.<br><br>
 <img src="ExifToolGUI_V6_files/updatelocationfromgps.jpg"><br><br>
 Notes:<br>
+- If you use Gecode provider 'Exiftool geolocation' no internet connection is required.<br>
-- Due to the nature of this function, it uses an external webservice, there are some 'point of failures'.<br>
+- The other providers use an external webservice, and thus there are some 'point of failures'.<br>
 <ul>
 <li>You need a reliable internet connection.</li>
 <li>The external webservice could be (temporarily) out of service for various reasons.</li>